ajschumacher/gadsdc/15-svm/README.md

 Optional:

 * Read this more exacting article, [A User's Guide to Support Vector Machines](http://pyml.sourceforge.net/doc/howto.pdf).
+(The class slides draw from this material.)

 ### Questions